 Is an HSA Right for You?

-Learn about this savings option.
+Learn about the Health Savings Account option.

 An HSA, or Heath Savings Account, is a way to save money toward paying for medical expenses.
-You can contribute with pre-tax dollars, like you do for a 401(k), and the money goes with you from year to year and from job to job.
+You can contribute with pretax dollars, like you do for a 401(k), and the money goes with you from year to year and from job to job.

 We address here the major elements of an HSA account, but you don’t need to be an expert to save money.
 First, contact your employer to ensure you have a qualifying High-Deductible Health Plan (HDHP), then call us or visit a branch to open your own HSA account.

 Here are important things to know about HSAs.

 What is a Health Savings Account (HSA)?

 A Heath Savings Account (HSA) is a type of account that lets you set aside money on a pre-tax basis to pay for qualified medical expenses and offset the costs associated with a High-Deductible Health Plan (HDHP).
 To be eligible, you must be enrolled in an HDHP.